 There may be no "United Steel com-pany" after all.
-Carnegle has sold out and the chances are that the uncanny Scotchman has been too much for the "great financiers" whom he sold out to.
+Carnegle has sold out and the chances are that the uncanny and the chances are that the uncanny Scotchman has been too much for the "great financiers" whom he sold out to.
 At any rate, it is probable that most men would rather have what he got than what he gave.
 But there the thing seems to stop.
 The time does not seem to be ripe for a billion-dollar trust.
-It wearse means scares people-even the very engineers who contrived the monster.
-They seem to fear that it may le down on them.
-And there is ground for such fear.
-The proposed United Steel company would be greatly overcapitalized, and the pressure from investors for dividends would be dreadful.
+It scares people-even the very engineers who contained the moneter.
+They seem who contrived the monster.
+They seem to fear that it may lie down on them, And there is ground for such fear.
+The proposed United Steel company would be greatly overcapitalized, and the be greatly overcapitalized, and the pressure from investors for dividends would be dreadful.
 But dividends are uncertain.
 The German steel industry is in the dumps.
 So is that of Great Britain.
-Both are suffering from overproduction, with too costly coal.
+Both are suffering from over-production, with too costly coal.